 Any emergent breakwater greatly alters the aesthetics as well as the coastal processes.
-To avoid the potential unsightliness and to maintain but reduce the amount of sand that is trapped in the lee of the structure, the alternative of using submerged breakwaters are discussed in the following section.
+To avoid the potential unsightliness and to maintain but reduce the amount of sand that is trapped in the lee of the structure, this alternative is not recommended, and the alternative of using submerged breakwaters is discussed in the following section.